-- A.

-□ Service was unavailable.
+A. ☐ Service was unavailable.

-- B. \Box There was a wait list for services.
+B. ☐ There was a wait list for services

-- C. \Box The individual refused services.
+C. ☐ The individual refused services.

-- D.

-Unable to determine.

-- E. Other (Please provide reasons that services were not provided)

 SECTION 5: OUTCOMES

 These are overall outcome questions that take into account information you obtain from the interview and record review.
 In instances where the interview information differs from the record documentation, use the interview information to score the questions and indicate this in the notes.